 Because most true brushfoots sport orange color wings, identifying them can be a relatively easy task.
 Match a common names such as comma butterflies, crescent butterflies or checkerspot butterflies with a specific wing pattern and butterfly identification task becomes one of identifying individual species.

-This guide provides an introductory garden butterfly identification guide featuring most of the common True Brushfoots.
+This guide provides an introductory butterfly garden identification guide featuring most of the common True Brushfoots.
 Including the Vanessa Butterflies (Ladies and Admiral) presented on a separate page.
 The Brushfoot button at the top of the page leads to the home page for the other nine subfamilies in the brushfoot butterfly family.

 In many instances the host larval plant for the species is provided to help visitors and members decide on the types of plants that might be suited to their vision of a butterfly garden.